 name that weed: pilea pumila, or clearweed

 FINALLY: GOTCHA!
 For decades each summer I have pulled thousands of self-sown seedlings of a plant whose name eluded me, but whose habit and appearance were all too familiar.
 I’d come upon one stand after another, summer after summer, lurking in masses under shrubs and trees and even under large perennials.
 But what was its name?
 And now I know: It’s clearweed, or Pilea pumila, a cousin of stinging nettle (Urtica dioicia) but minus the barbs, and a North American native.
 A little about Pilea pumila, and about learning to name–and tackle–your weeds.
+And also why to sometimes leave a little for the native insects to enjoy.

 I knew my garlic mustard from lamb’s quarters or mugwort, wild grape from bittersweet or Ampelopsis, oxalis from everything else.
 But clearweed kept me in the dark longer than most.
 I could have guessed at its common name, since the stems are practically translucent, or clear.
 And no wonder I have so much of it: It favors moist soils such as mine generally is, and shady and semi-shady spots in or near woodlands such as the one I garden on the edge of.